tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 end
 ```

-We want our search ability to handle filtering on multiple attributes.
+Our current context only deals with searching for a single attribute, but we want our search ability to handle filtering on multiple attributes.
 To test this, we can try searching on `frame_size` **and** `manufacturer`.
 Before we write the test, let's create a few `trait`s for manufacturers.

 ```ruby
 factory :camera do